 Once the review is completed, the MoE may:

-- Authorize the transaction without condition (rather rare)
+- Authorize the transaction without condition (a rather rare outcome)

 - Authorize the transaction subject to mitigating conditions/undertakings aimed at ensuring that the transaction will not adversely affect public order, public safety or national security (most of the cases when the MoE decides to review the investment)

-- Refuse to authorize the transaction if adverse effects cannot be remedied (very rare)
+- Refuse to authorize the transaction if adverse effects cannot be remedied (also a very rare outcome)

-Mitigating conditions/undertakings may pertain to the investor’s preservation of the continuity of the target’s activities and the security of its supply of products or services (for example, maintaining existing contracts with public entities, maintaining R&D capabilities and production in France).
+Mitigating conditions/undertakings may pertain to the investor's preservation of the continuity of the target's activities and the security of its supply of products or services; for example, maintaining existing contracts with public entities, or maintaining R&D capabilities and production in France.
 They may also include corporate requirements such as ensuring that sensitive activities are carried out by a French legal entity, and/or imposing information-access/governance requirements involving French authorities.

 The MoE review is a mandatory process.
-The contractual agreements in breach of the mandatory process are deemed null and void.
-As mentioned above, the PACTE Law amended the sanctions mechanism in case of breach of the notification requirement and granted the MoE additional powers in that regard.
+Contractual agreements in breach of the mandatory process are deemed null and void.
+The PACTE law amended the sanctions mechanism in case of breach of the notification requirement and granted the MoE additional powers in that regard.